yuvraj108c/ComfyUI-Upscaler-Tensorrt/README.md

 - Insert node by `Right Click -> tensorrt -> Upscaler Tensorrt`
 - Choose the appropriate engine from the dropdown

+## ⚠️ Known issues

+- Only models with ESRGAN architecture are currently working
+- High ram usage when exporting `.pth` to `.onnx`

 ## 🤖 Environment tested